 There are hundreds of cultivars thriving in only the warmest spots around the world, from Barbados to Brazil, Haiti to Hawaii.
 The top three mango producing countries are India, China and Thailand.

-More than two-thirds of US mango imports come from Mexico, the balance coming from Ecuador, Peru, Brazil, Guatemala and Haiti.
+The bulk of US mango imports come from Mexico, the balance coming from Ecuador, Peru, Brazil, Guatemala and Haiti.
 (See Environmental Impact section below about Fair Trade mangos from Haiti.)

 The mango is a fruit of summer, regardless where it grows.
 In India, mango season is officially recognized as 100 days long, from late March through June.